 - A contact number through which you can be reached.

 - A room number (contact the airline and provide them with this after you have checked in to your hotel).

 Under normal circumstances, the airline will bring your baggage to your hotel room when it is found.
-They also tend to reimburse you for any expenses caused by the loss or the delay (ensure you keep your receipts).
+They also tend to reimburse expenses associated with the loss or delay (ensure you keep your receipts).